brownhci/WebGazer/README.md

 ### Acknowledgements

-Webgazer project is developed based on the research that is done by Brown University.
-The work of the calibration example file was developed in the context of a course project topic to improve the feedback of WebGazer.
+Webgazer is developed based on the research that is done by Brown University.
+The work of the calibration example file was developed in the context of a course project with the aim to improve the feedback of WebGazer.
 It was proposed by Dr. Gerald Weber and his team Dr. Clemens Zeidler and Kai-Cheung Leung.

 This research is supported by NSF grants IIS-1464061, IIS-1552663, and the Brown University Salomon Award.